stlankes/stlankes.github.io/_posts/2015-05-01-My-Memo-to-build-a-custom-Linux-Kernel-for-Qemu.md

 	qemu-system-x86_64 -smp 2 -kernel /path-to/bzImage -initrd /path-to/myinitrd.cpio -append "root=/dev/ram0 rootfstype=ramfs init=init console=ttyS0" -net nic,model=rtl8139 -net user  -net dump -nographic

-Instead of creating a dedicated window, I redirect the output of the virtual machines to the console of my host system.
+Instead of creating a dedicated window, I redirected the output of the virtual machines to the console of my host system.
-This is realized by using the serial port (`ttyS0`) as the communication interface to Linux system.
+This is realized by using the serial port (`ttyS0`) as the communication interface to the Linux system.
-Consequently, I set the kernel paramater `console` to `ttyS0` and disable the graphical output with `-nographic`.
+Consequently, I set the kernel paramater `console` to `ttyS0` and disabled the graphical output with `-nographic`.

 That's it!
-Maybe the tutorial about [kernel debugging](https://techblog.lankes.org/tutorials/kernel-debugging-with-qemu/) is interesting to start kernel development.
+Hopefully the tutorial about [kernel debugging](https://techblog.lankes.org/tutorials/kernel-debugging-with-qemu/) is interesting enough to start you in kernel development.